Dre Campbell Farm

 Pepper sprays may help discourage feeding and can act as a repellent.
 However, they are generally less effective than Bt or spinosad.

-These tree wraps are an easy, natural way to control these hairy caterpillars.
+Sticky tree bands are an easy, natural way to control these hairy caterpillars.
 The wraps create a physical barrier around the trunk, preventing caterpillars from climbing upward.

 Follow the instructions that come with your purchase for applying it to the trees.